§ 1–1001.05. Board of Elections — Duties.

 (ii) Lay-friendly educational materials about the importance of voting and the right of an individual currently incarcerated or with a criminal record to vote in the District; and

-(10) Provide information regarding procedures for voter registration and absentee ballots to absent uniformed services voters and overseas voters in United States elections, accept valid voter registration applications, absentee ballot applications, and absentee ballots including write-in ballots from all of those voters, and comply with the Uniformed and Overseas Citizens Absentee Voting Act, approved August 28, 1966 (100 Stat.
+(10) Provide information regarding procedures for voter registration and mail-in ballots to absent uniformed services voters and overseas voters in United States elections, accept valid voter registration applications and mail-in ballots, including write-in ballots, from those voters, and comply with the Uniformed and Overseas Citizens Absentee Voting Act, approved August 28, 1966 (100 Stat.
 924; 42 U.S.C. § 1873ff et seq.);

 (10A) Accept absentee ballots postmarked or otherwise proven to have been sent on or before the day of the election, and received by the Board no later than the 7th day after the election;